Member of the European Circular Plastic Alliance

 This approach is especially relevant for organisations that want to move beyond one-off awareness campaigns and begin building more accountable, collaborative and circular ways of working.

-Founder - Ricarda Redekar
+Founder - Ricarda Redeker

 Project Plastic Extinction was founded by Ricarda Redeker (M.A.
 Work & Organizational Psychology, B.A.
 Business Psychology) in 2021, whose background combines psychological behavioral science, international recruitment, and sustainability-driven project development.
 With professional experience across Europe, India, Pakistan, Turkey, and the United States, she brings a global perspective shaped by work with corporates, institutions, and public-sector initiatives.